 Mugs are great care package gifts because they’re so affordable and versatile!
 Pop one into your care package to give your student something novel and fun to use in their morning routine.
 Maybe throw in some of their favorite tea or coffee as a bonus.

-If your student loves your homemade apple cider, send them some apple cider packets so they can have some warm apple cider on a chilly day.
+If your student loves your homemade apple cider, send them some apple cider k-cups so they can have some warm apple cider on a chilly day.

 Candles can make any room cozy and inviting, especially during the holiday season.
 Send your student one of their favorite fall scents to enjoy while sipping on their apple cider.

-If your student is spending Thanksgiving in the dorms, candles may not be allowed, but if they have an essential oil diffuser, you can still send them some fall scents to enjoy.
-Pop some fall-scented fragrance oils into the care package so they can safely enjoy their favorite fall scents.
-I’d suggest putting them in a plastic bag before packaging to keep everything else oil-free in case of a leak.
+If your student is staying in their dorm, candles may not be an option, but scented oils in a diffuser will definitely do the trick.
+Pop in some fall-scented fragrance oils so they can safely enjoy their favorite fall scents.
+I’d suggest wrapping them in plastic before packaging to keep everything else oil-free in case of a leak.

 Is your student's campus in a northern state?
 Send them a cute hat to wear when as brace for chilly winter temperatures.